 "We come from the sea," I said, "from Usnoth's rising towers.
-We are the sons of Slissáma, the daughter of car-borne Semo.
-Where is Tura's chief, son of the silent hall?
-But why should Nathos ask? for I behold thy tears.
-How did the mighty fall, son of the lonely Tura?
-"He fell not," Lamhor replied, "like the silent star of night, when it flies thro' darkness and is no more.
+We are the sons of Slissáma ‡, the daughter of car-borne Semo.
+Where is Tura's chief, son of the silent hall ?
+But why should Nathos ask ? for I behold thy tears.
+How did the mighty fall, son of the lonely Tura ?"
+"He fell not," Lamhor replied, "like the silent star of night, when it flies through darkness, and is no more.
 But he was like a meteor that shoots into a distant land.
 Death attends its dreary course.
 Itself is the sign of wars.
-Mournful are the banks of Lego; and the roar of streamy Lara!
-There the hero fell, son of the noble Usnoth!"
-"The hero fell in the midst
+Mourn-

-^{} Lamh-mhor, mighty hand.
+\ Lamh-mhor, mighty hand.

-[†] Temora was the residence of the supreme kings of Ireland.
+Temora was the residence of the supreme kings of Ireland.
 It is here called mournful, on account of the death of Cormac, who was murdered there by Cairbar, who usurped his throne.

-[‡] Slis-seamha, soft bosom.
+\$ Slis-seamha, saft bosom.
 She was the wife of Usnoth, and daughter of Semo the chief of the isle of mist.

-of slaughter," I said with a bursting sigh.
+ful are the banks of Lego; and the roar of streamy Lara!
+There the hero fell, son of the noble Usnoth!"
+"The hero fell in the midst of slaughter," I said with a bursting sigh.
 "His hand was strong in war.
 Death dimly sat behind his sword."

 We came to Lego's sounding banks.
 We found his rising tomb.
-His friends in battle are there: his bards of many songs.
-Three days we mourned over the hero: on the fourth, I struck the shield of Caithbat.
-The heroes gathered around with joy, and shook their beamy spears.
-Corlath was near with his host, the friend of car-borne Cairbar.
+His friends in battle are there : his bards of many songs.
+Three days we mourned over the hero : on the fourth, I struck the shield of Caithbat.
+The heroes gathered around with joy, and shook their beany spears.
+Corlath was near with his host, the friend of carborne Cairbar.
 We came like a stream by night.
 His heroes fell before us.
 When the people of the valley rose, they saw their blood with morning's light.
 But we rolled away, like wreaths of mist, to Cormac's echoing hall.
 Our swords rose to defend the king.
 But Temora's halls were empty.
 Cormac had fallen in his youth.
-The king of Erin was no more!
+The king of Erin was no more !

 Sadness seized the sons of Erin.
-They slowly, gloomily retired: like clouds that, long having threatened rain, vanish behind the hills.
+They slowly, gloomily retired : like clouds that, long having threatened rain, vanished behind the hills.
 The sons of Usnoth moved, in their grief, towards Tura's sounding bay.
 We passed by Seláma.
 Cairbar retired like Lano's mist, when driven before the winds.
-It was then I beheld thee, O Dar-thula! like the light of Etha's sun.
-"Lovely is that beam!"
+It was then I beheld thee, O Dar-thula ! like the light of Etha's sun.
+"Lovely is that beam !"
 I said.
 The crowded sigh of my bosom rose.
 "Thou camest in thy beauty, Dar-thula, to Etha's mournful chief.
-But the winds have deceived us, daughter of Colla, and the foe is near!"
+But the winds have deceived us, daughter of Colla, and the foe is near !"

-"Yes, the foe is near," said the rushing strength of Althos.
+"Yes, the foc is near," said the rushing strength of Althos \.
 "I heard their clanging arms on the coast.
 I saw the dark wreaths of Erin's standard.
-Distinct is the voice of Cairbar.+ Loud as Cromla's falling stream.
+Distinct is the voice of Cairbar †.
+Loud as Cromla's falling stream.
 He had seen the dark ship on the sea, before the dusky night came down.
 His people watch on Lena's plain.
-They lift ten thousand swords," "And let them lift ten thousand swords," said Nathos with a smile.
-"The sons of car-borne Usnoth will never tremble in danger!
-Why dost thou roll with all thy foam, thou roaring sea of Erin?
-Why do ye rustle, on your dark wings, ye whistling storms of the sky?
-Do ve think, ye storms, that ye keep Nathos on the coast?
-No: his soul detains him, children of the night!
-Althos! bring my father's arms: thou seest them beaming to the stars.
-Bring the spear of Semo. † It stands in the darkbosomed ship!"
+They lift ten thousand swords."

-^{} Althos had just returned from viewing the coast of Lena, whither he had been sent by Nathos, the beginning of the night.
+\ Althos had just returned from viewing the coast of Lena, whither he had been sent by Nathos, the beginning of the night.